 Most importantly, though, the ‘cinematic’ is an adjective for ‘nonfiction’.
 One of the most striking things about Only the Young is that it’s primarily an interview-based film, therefore using probably the most maligned aspect of typical documentary filmmaking.
 Yet the ‘talking head’ segments are not there coldly to communicate facts, as they often do in nonfiction, but instead function as intimate character-creating set pieces.
 The subtle presence of the filmmakers and the ways in which Skye, Garrison and especially Kevin perform their identities for the camera, all in fairly standard interview setups, gives the film its distinct energy.
 In other words, traditional nonfiction strategies are employed in startlingly cinematic ways, making the film feel like something new.

 The unique storytelling is most potent in one incredible scene that takes place in the movie’s first third.
 In the film’s trademarked two-character interview setup (with perfect light), Garrison admonishes Kevin for cutting his arms violently as Skye watches off screen.
 Kevin plays defiant victim for the camera, the filmmaker and his friends, asking why they hadn’t noticed the nasty cuts before.
-Just when Garrison’s sincere urgings to stop the obvious attention-seeking behavior have Kevin reeling a bit, he subtly lashes out with a revelation that undercuts the trio’s friendship and transforms their delicate dynamic.
+Just when Garrison’s sincere urgings to stop the obvious attention-seeking behaviour have Kevin reeling a bit, he subtly lashes out with a revelation that undercuts the trio’s friendship and transforms their delicate dynamic.
 Skye reacts badly and it cuts away suddenly to an extremely wide shot of her running away, up a steep hill.
 She’s clearly upset but silence dominates the moment.

 That Kevin did this for the camera is immediately clear, hurling their lives and the film’s momentum in unexpected directions.
 This sudden mingling of real and movie life is complex and electrifying.
 The way Tippet and Mims play it, giving respect to the weight of the teenage emotions on display, while subtly revealing the transience and volatility of those feelings with clean, underplayed editing, turns the captured moment into a powerfully universal scene.